chipxsd/stream-based-sync/stream-based-sync.md

 }
 ```

+As `Events` get generated and transmitted by the clients, server takes them
+and assigns them a sequence value.
+With every event written to storage,
+sequence value is incremented.
+First event written to the stream has a
+sequence value of `seq: 0`, second one get the value of `seq: 1`, etc. You
+get the idea how incremented integers work.
+And yes, the work of assigning
+sequence values can be put off on the database, if the database supports
+auto incremented record sequencing.

 For a recently online client to figure out which events it might've missed,
-a basic inquiry of "what's the last sequence value written to the stream"
+a basic inquiry of "what's the last sequence value written to the stream?"
 is enough.
+This way, a client can run through a list of `seq` values from
+the events it's got on itself, and diff it against a set of integers going
+from zero `0` to whatever the number of events server told us it has.
+Now
+client knows exactly which events it needs to pull from the server -- based
+on a _diffed_ set of `seq` -- in order to get to a consistent state with
+other peers.

 ![fig.19 - Sequenced Events](./images/fig-19-sequenced-events.png "fig. 19 - Sequenced Events")